 The OSU Alumni College, however, does provides lifetime email forwarding for all graduates of Oregon State University, including both undergraduate and graduate degrees.
 It allows alums to stay in touch even if they move or change their Internet Service Provider.
-Those graduating since 1992 may follow the Student Online Services link from the OSU home page to establish or update their accounts; earlier graduates should see this the Alumni College web site for more details.
-This service is not operated or supported by the college or it's departments.

 If an Undergrad does not register for a class in ENGR, or is not listed as a CoE major in BANNER, the existing account is slated for removal.
 An email warning will be sent midway through the unregistered term.
 When the student does not register a second term, the account is removed after the registration window is over.
 So there is a one term "grace period."
 If there are special circumstances, it is up to faculty to bring this to our attention.
 If the students does not heed the email warnings, they loose their account.
 "Deleted account files are available for a short time after accounts are deleted.
 We do archive our accounts to DVD, but long term storage is not guaranteed."

 The policy with grads has always been a more difficult issue, as they tend to hang around for sometime after their course work is through.
 Its basically the same as the undergrads.
 They have the same obligation to register in order to use the facilities.
 It is up to the graduate student to bring deletion notices to the attention of their major professor if they wish their account to be spared.
 We will, at the request of the major professor, allow a three-term grace period for grads, with the account removal process occurring the fourth term, if they don't register.
 But they cannot "not register" for four terms in a row (summer inclusive) without losing their account.